openstack/python-cinderclient/doc/source/index.rst

 1.2.0
 -----

+* IMPORTANT: version discovery breaks deployments using proxies and has been reverted in v1.3.0 .
+Do not use this version.
 * Add metadata during snapshot create.
 * Add TTY password entry when no password is environment vars or --os-password.
 * Ability to set backup quota in quota-update subcommand.